 Nick Omiccioli (b.1982) is a rocker and metalhead with a composition degree.
 Nick has been described as a “rising star” [The Kansas City Star] and a composer with “powerful ideas” that “expresses them confidently” [The Straits Times].
 His music has been described as “ominous and enthralling” [The Latest Brighton] and displaying “a depth and density of sound” [KCMetropolis].
 Nick’s music encompasses a diverse range of styles across multiple genres that originated from his experiences playing electric guitar in rock, metal, and jazz groups and early aspirations of wanting to be a graphic novel illustrator.
 His artistic background brings a singular craft to his work that is introspective, evocative, and imaginative.
 Nick turned his attention toward music when he heard Metallica’s eponymous album “The Black Album” for the first time.

 Nick’s music has been performed in Canada, the United Kingdom, Italy, Austria, Lithuania, Poland, Sweden, Singapore, Thailand, China, New Zealand, and throughout the United States.
 As an electric guitarist, Nick made his debut as a soloist with the Singapore Symphony Orchestra in 2019.
-He has composed for some of the leading ensembles of today such as Nu Deco Ensemble, Alarm Will Sound, The Berkeley Symphony, l’Orchestre de la francophonie, the Jasper String Quartet, the Aspen Contemporary Ensemble, le Nouvel Ensemble Moderne, Ensemble Paramirabo, and Third Angle Ensemble.
+He has composed for some of the leading ensembles of today such as the Singapore Symphony Orchestra, Nu Deco Ensemble, Alarm Will Sound, The Berkeley Symphony, l’Orchestre de la francophonie, the Jasper String Quartet, the Aspen Contemporary Ensemble, le Nouvel Ensemble Moderne, Ensemble Paramirabo, and Third Angle Ensemble.
 Nick has received commissions by the Wellesley Composers Conference, the Aspen Music Festival and School, Shouse Institute at the Great Lakes Chamber Music Festival, National Arts Centre in Canada, Le Domain Forget, and Nu Deco Ensemble, among others.
 In addition to having been awarded many national and international honors, Nick has received residencies at Copland House, Willapa Bay AiR, and was a finalist for the Rome Prize.